 I am so mad at myself for lifting that thing when I knew I couldn't.
 I could have rolled it just the few more feet to its spot under the tree.

-And now my garden chores and outdoor puttering on these warm late winter days are over.
-I'm inside, icing and taking Advil.
+Now my garden chores and outdoor puttering on these warm late winter days are over.
+I'm inside, icing, elevating, and on crutches to go anywhere.

 I'm not so amazed any more at my elderly capabilities in the garden.